RsyncProject/rsync/rsyncd.conf.5.md

     path, and of complicating the preservation of users and groups by name (see below).

-    As an additional safety feature, you can specify a dot-dir in the module's "[path](#)" to indicate the point where the chroot should occur.
-This allows rsync to run in a chroot with a non-"/" path for the top of the transfer hierarchy.
-Doing this guards against unintended library loading (since those absolute paths will not be inside the transfer hierarchy unless you have used an unwise pathname), and lets you setup libraries for the chroot that are outside of the transfer.
-For example, specifying "/var/rsync/./module1" will chroot to the "/var/rsync" directory and set the inside-chroot path to "/module1".
-If you had omitted the dot-dir, the chroot would have used the whole path, and the inside-chroot path would have been "/".

-    When both "use chroot" and "[daemon chroot](#)" are false, OR the inside-chroot path of "use chroot" is not "/", rsync will: (1) munge symlinks by default for security reasons (see "[munge symlinks](#)" for a way to turn this off, but only if you trust your users), (2) substitute leading slashes in absolute paths with the module's path (so that options such as `--backup-dir`, `--compare-dest`, etc. interpret an absolute path as rooted in the module's "[path](#)" dir), and (3) trim ".." path elements from args if rsync believes they would escape the module hierarchy.
-The default for "use chroot" is true, and is the safer choice (especially if the module is not read-only).
+    If `use chroot` is not set, it defaults to trying to enable a chroot but allows the daemon to continue (after logging a warning) if it fails.
+The one exception to this is when a module's [`path`](#) has a "/./" chroot divider in it -- this causes an unset value to be treated as true for that module.

+    Prior to rsync 3.2.7, the default value was "true".
+The new default makes it easier to setup an rsync daemon as a non-root user or to run a daemon on a system where chroot fails.
+Explicitly setting the value to true in the rsyncd.conf file will always require the chroot to succeed.

+    It is also possible to specify a dot-dir in the module's "[path](#)" to indicate that you want to chdir to the earlier part of the path and then serve files from inside the latter part of the path (with default sanitizing and symlink munging).
+This can be useful if you need some library dirs inside the chroot (typically for uid & gid lookups) but don't want to put the lib dir into the top of the served path (even though they can be hidden with an [`exclude`](#) directive).
+However, a better choice for a modern rsync setup is to use a [`name converter`](#)" and try to avoid inner lib dirs altogether.
+See also the [`daemon chroot`](#) parameter, which causes rsync to chroot into its own chroot area before doing any path-related chrooting.

+    If the daemon is serving the "/" dir (either directly or due to being chrooted to the module's path), rsync does not do any extra path sanitizing or (default) munging.
+When it has to limit access to a particular subdir (either due to chroot being disabled or having an inside-chroot path set), rsync will munge symlinks (by default) and sanitize paths.
+Those that dislike munged symlinks (and really, really trust their users to not break out of the subdir) can disable the symlink munging via the "[munge symlinks](#)" parameter.
+Sanitizing paths trims ".." path elements from args that rsync believes would escape the module hierarchy, and also substitutes leading slashes in absolute paths with the module's path (so that options such as `--backup-dir` & `--compare-dest` interpret an absolute path as rooted in the module's "[path](#)" dir).

-    When this parameter is enabled *and* the "[name converter](#)" parameter is *not* set, the "[numeric ids](#)" parameter will default to being enabled (disabling name lookups).
+    When a chroot is in effect *and* the "[name converter](#)" parameter is *not* set, the "[numeric ids](#)" parameter will default to being enabled (disabling name lookups).
 This means that if you manually setup name-lookup libraries in your chroot (instead of using a name converter)